bienvenuushindi/btq-ms-front/README.md

 - Manages product information to ensure accuracy and integration with requisitions.
 - Maintains supplier details, simplifying supplier selection and interaction.

-## Getting Started

-To get started with the Boutique Purchase Requisition project, follow these steps:

-1. Clone the repository.
-2. Install dependencies using `npm install` or `yarn install`.
-3. Configure the environment variables.
-4. Run the application using `npm start` or `yarn start`.

 ## Contributing